References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Reference Variability and Metric Robustness

 We notice \textbf{weak-to-no correlation} on both datasets.
 All correlations are generally higher on SummEval (where we consider outputs from the pre-LLM era) than on GUMSum (where we consider LLMs), in accordance to previous work showing that \textbf{correlation with human judgments decreases as the quality of the outputs improves} \cite{peyrard-2019-studying}.
+Additionally, reference-based evaluation itself could be problematic for very high-quality outputs when references are of worse quality than outputs (see Table \ref{tab:dimension_scores}, where model outputs are often scored on par with, or higher than, references) as also argued by \citet{goyal2023newssummarizationevaluationera}; metrics might also not be sensitive enough for outputs with more similar quality.
+The observed low correlation could be motivated by the low IAA in the GUMSum human judgments.

 For SummEval, increasing the number of references consistently leads to better correlation.
 This effect vanishes on GUMSum, where a larger reference set leads to no effect or slightly lower correlation.
-For SummEval, BERTScore shows the highest correlation on all dimensions but \textit{consistency}, for which METEOR and ROUGE\textsubscript{avg} are a better proxy.
+For SummEval, BERTScore shows the highest correlation on all dimensions but consistency, for which METEOR and ROUGE\textsubscript{avg} are better proxies.
 Notice how the best metric in terms of correlation with human judgment depends on the considered criterion \textit{and} the available number of references: BLEURT, for example, typically has low correlation when considering one reference only, performing worse than ROUGE.
 However, its performance improves when more references are considered, surpassing the scores of n-gram-based metrics.

 \paragraph{System-level Correlation.} System-level correlation is generally higher than instance-level correlation on SummEval; however, many criteria still show weak to moderate correlation when one or very few references are included.
 In most cases, such correlation tends to improve with the number of references.
 This is not the case for ROUGE\textsubscript{max}, especially when considering \textit{consistency}.
-The full results are provided in Figure \ref{fig:corr_summ_sys} in the Appendix \ref{appendix:sys-level-correlation}.
+The full results are provided in \autoref{fig:corr_summ_sys} in the \autoref{appendix:sys-level-correlation}.
 GUMSum is excluded from this analysis due to the small number of systems available.